arturwojnar/blog/articles/architecture-the-bad-parts.md

 After seeing how the codebase evolves and knowing the weak spots, we can critically examine the classes diagram again.

-Image 12 hightlight the doubts which araised.
+Image 12 highlights the doubts that arose.

-<big-number value="1"></big-number> Users, that is, who exactly?
+<big-number value="1"></big-number> `Users`, that is, who exactly?
-Priority patients have been implemented in Users, thus Users suffer the same way as Alerts when it comes to increasing the coupling.
-Even more, because _"User"_ is very broad in its meanings.
+Priority patients have been implemented in `Users`, thus `Users` suffers the same way as `Alerts` when it comes to increasing coupling.
+Even more so, because *"User"* is very broad in its meaning.
-Does the _user_ mean the same for measurements?
-Does the _user_ mean the same for alerting?
-Does the _user_ mean the same for the function that calculates the fatty liver risk?
+Does *user* mean the same for measurements?
+Does *user* mean the same for alerting?
+Does *user* mean the same for the function that calculates the fatty liver risk?

 <big-number value="2"></big-number> Now, look again at the `Alert` entity: `user`, `ALT`, `fibrosis`, `measurement`.
-Next, we added also dependency to `fatty liver`. `Alert` encapsulates the whole domain. **The different part of the domain leaks into `Alert` from all holes**.
+Next, we added also dependency to `fatty liver`. `Alert` encapsulates the whole domain. **Alert context violates other contexts, their internals leak into Alert**.

-<big-number value="3"></big-number> Heuristic which sorts contexts based on discovered domain **nouns**, like _measurement_, _alert_ is good one to start with the modelling process.
+<big-number value="3"></big-number> A heuristic that sorts contexts based on discovered domain **nouns**, like `measurement` or `alert`, is a good one to start with in the modeling process.
-Looking at the `Alert` class we see many different **nouns** which suggests that it's likely they should belong to separate entities.
+Looking at the `Alert` class, we see many different **nouns**, which suggests that they should likely belong to separate entities.

 <big-number value="4"></big-number> Let's think about the presence of the `user` object in `Alert`.
-We needed also the birth date (later this was also the sex), but we provided the whole `user` object.
-The same which contains sensitive data and lots of different unnecessary things.
+We needed the birth date (and later the sex as well), but we provided the whole `user` object — the same one that contains sensitive data and lots of unnecessary things.
-It's technically possible and tempting to access other properties then the birth date and the sex.
+It's technically possible and tempting to access other properties besides the birth date and sex.
 The contract between `Alert` and `User` entities is not defined, so `Alert` can reach any property of `User`.
-Keeping this thinking - should we also know anything about internal logic of liver risk or fatty liver calculation?
+Keeping this in mind — should we also know anything about the internal logic of liver risk or fatty liver calculation?

 <article-image src="/public/articles/architecture-the-bad-parts/classes-issues.webp" label="Image 12.
 Critical analysis of the Class Diagram after we learned more about the growth direction."></article-image>

 ## The Bad Parts

-I pointed out a lot of issues in the current implementation and this is the time to group all of them into Bad Part Practices.
+I pointed out a lot of issues in the current implementation, and this is the time to group all of them into Bad Part Practices.

-We already discussed one Bad Part, _Wireframe Driven Development_.
+We already discussed one Bad Part, *Wireframe Driven Development*.
 See other bad practices.

 ## The Bad Part: Noun(ing)

-Nouning is a way of work when development teams build domain models around nouns rather than behaviours.
-Undesirable effect of it is that models grow too much, having loosely related behaviours.
-Such models are characterized by low cohesion and high coupling of contained behaviours.
+*Nouning* is a way of working when development teams build domain models around nouns rather than behaviors.
+The undesirable effect is that models grow too much, having loosely related behaviors.
+Such models are characterized by low cohesion and high coupling of contained behaviors.
 Often, such noun-based models are just read models.

-In `User` we mixed up personnal data together with information whether a patient is a priority.
+In `User`, we mixed up personal data together with information about whether a patient is a priority.

-In `Alert` we tight together a few different behaviours:
+In `Alert`, we tied together a few different behaviors:
 - read model (type, timestamps, status, important flag)
 - write model - calculating risk of liver cancer
 - write model - calculating risk of fatty liver
 - write model - should a small alert be raised
 - write model - should a big alert be raised

-We created a highly coupled models and their maintanance will become a bottelneck over time.
+**We created highly coupled models, and their maintenance will become a bottleneck over time.**

 Eventually the models will become:
 - God objects